Ask yourself,

 My Story

-I grew up in a tight-knit, New York Italian family.
-When I think about my childhood, I remember silly pranks with my brothers and my mom’s famous raviolis on Sunday.
+I grew up in the warmth of a tight-knit, New York Italian family.
+When I think about my childhood, I remember my brothers’ silly pranks and my mom’s famous raviolis and meatballs on Sunday.

 My family in Queens, New York.